Home | Products | Documentation

 IBM Rational Purify and Boundschecker may complain that nTagLengths is not initialized before it is used in void SetStartTagLen( int n ) { nTagLengths = (nTagLengths & ~EP_STMASK) + n; };.
 This is caused by the way tag lengths were implemented in the struct ElemPos nTagLengths member since Release 7.0.
 It is not actually utilizing uninitialized bits, but the memory checkers might not know that.
 Bit fields alleviate this confusion and they will be used in the next release, but in the meantime you can fix it yourself as shown below.
 In addition, EP_STMASK is 0x2fffff instead of 0x3fffff causing a problem with start tag lengths over a megabyte (should support 4MB start tags meaning unusually large attributes).
 The bit fields implementation is more self-evident and less prone to bugs.

-Fix: The changes are only in Markup.h in struct ElemPos.
+Fix for 7.0 to 9.0: The changes are only in Markup.h in struct ElemPos.
 First replace the following methods:

 int StartTagLen() const { return nStartTagLen; };